 Presently, different payers utilize different measure requirements, resulting in confusion and complexity for reporting providers.

-A recent study reported that physician practices in four common specialties annually spend an average of 785 hours per physician dealing with the reporting of quality measures.
+A study reported that physician practices in four common specialties annually spend an average of 785 hours per physician dealing with the reporting of quality measures.

 The Core Quality Measures Collaborative